Bob O'Dekirk: Controversy

-During his time employed as a law enforcement officer for the Joliet Police Department, O'Dekirk allegedly faced seven suspensions totaling forty-nine days as punishment stemming from undisclosed actions.
+During his time as a law enforcement officer for the Joliet Police Department, O'Dekirk allegedly faced seven suspensions totaling forty-nine days as punishment stemming from undisclosed actions.

-On May 31, 2020, O'Dekirk assaulted two Black Lives Matter protestors on Jefferson Street in Joliet.
-Videos of the incident, which became viral shortly thereafter, display O'Dekirk grab a protestor's neck with both hands, push him behind a police vehicle, and throw him to the ground.
-In response to public outrage from the assault, O'Dekirk, who was not employed as a police officer at the time, claimed to have used "standard police tactics" to immobilize the protestor.
+On May 31, 2020, O'Dekirk assaulted two Black Lives Matter protesters on Jefferson Street in Joliet.
+Videos of the incident, which became viral shortly thereafter, showed O'Dekirk grabbing a protester's neck with both hands, pushing him behind a police vehicle, and throwing him to the ground.
+In response to public outrage from the assault, O'Dekirk, who was not employed as a police officer at the time, claimed to have used "standard police tactics" to immobilize the protester.
 The City of Joliet paid $93,000 to the two victims of the assault in out-of-court settlements.

 Private life

-O'Dekirk is married, and the couple has a blended family of three children.
+O'Dekirk is married, and the couple has three children.